 - I had tasted Rishi Tea’s Earl Grey at the Winners Circle (see Friday’s post) and decided to check out other teas at their booth.
 They had a wonderful selection of teas and herbs with some blends.
 Their blends were not cloying – no pina colada flavours here, but they did have some interesting blends of lemon grass and another with freeze dried blueberries.
 They weren’t overdone – they had integrity.
 I was impressed.
 You really must check out their website.
 They have hired a creative director who looks after their presentations online and at events such as WTE.
 Have a look at the lacy images of tea on the website.

-- I spotted Pedro Villalon from Dao Tea and we revisited Vision 1040, a South Korean tea distributor.
+- I spotted Pedro Villalon from Dao Tea (update 2013, Pedro now owns O5 Tea Bar, linked below) and we revisited Vision 1040, a South Korean tea distributor.
 Pedro knows South Korea well having travelled the tea regions on four trips, establishing close connections with the artisan growers and producers.
 I enjoyed spending a bit of time with Pedro.
 He has more knowledge of tea than most people I know and he is not stingy about sharing.
-Read some of the tea profiles he has written on his site, Dao Tea.
 The producer from East of the River Vision 1040 booth showed me a ball of tea called Balhyocha from Hwagae village, Hadong County in S. Gyeongsang province located at the southern end of the Korean Peninsula.
 This is an oxidized as well as fermented yellow tea.
 The yellow descriptor only refers to the colour of the liquor and is not the same as the rare yellow teas of China.
 The ball shape is peculiar and I asked Pedro about this.
 He said “Legend tells that the “ball shape”, originally from China, was a result of tea pickers (ladies), keeping a few leaves of the daily harvest in a pocket of their clothes, compressing it into a ball shape.
 They kept these leaves to save money and pay dowry when they married.
 As tea culture moved from China to South Korea, Korean pickers adopted the custom.”
 I’ve seen many compressed tea cakes and some are square and dense or round discs and pellets of Pu-erh.
 Pedro mentioned, “Under certain conditions, it (the ball) is a very convenient form for aging tea.”

 - Wild Tea Qi was an interesting last stop.
 They specialize in Artisan Wild Teas and have really great supporting information about their teas on their site.
 I tasted a Pu-erh and a wild “longevity herb” which wasn’t Camellia Sinensis, but tasted like Green mixed with Ginseng.
 I applaud the Levinson family for their success in bringing something new and pure to the marketplace.
 I have their Wild Zheng Shan Black Tea from Wuyi, Fujian that I’m looking forward to trying.